gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-03/index.md

 * `vpc-peering`

-* You can now customize the CIDR block calculations for each "tier" of subnet in the `vpc-app` module using the `public_subnet_bits`, `private_subnet_bits`, and `persistence_subnet_bits` input variables, each of which specifies the number of bits to add to the CIDR prefix when calculating subnet ranges.
+* You can now customize the CIDR block calculations for each &quot;tier&quot; of subnet in the `vpc-app` module using the `public_subnet_bits`, `private_subnet_bits`, and `persistence_subnet_bits` input variables, each of which specifies the number of bits to add to the CIDR prefix when calculating subnet ranges.
 * You can now enable public IPs to be enabled by default on public subnets in the `vpc-app` module by setting the `map_public_ip_on_launch` input variable to `true`.
 * You can now configure the VPC peering connection using the new `allow_remote_vpc_dns_resolution`, `allow_classic_link_to_remote_vpc`, and `allow_vpc_to_remote_classic_link` input variables in the `vpc-peering` module.